Stage 4 water restrictions in effect. Learn more

 Education is a function and responsibility of the Provincial government.
 Decisions around funding for the construction of schools and school resources is made at the Provincial level.
-Municipalities are required to provide the land for school sites.

-Similarly, healthcare is a function and responsibility of the Provincial government.
+Similarly, healthcare is also a function and responsibility of the Provincial government.
 Decisions around funding for healthcare resources are also made at the Provincial level.

 The City of Airdrie advocates on behalf of residents for the gaps in healthcare needs to be filled, more schools for local students and for more resources in these important sectors to be allocated to our community.

-2019 | No funding |
+| Construction |

-2018 | No funding |
+| Planning |

 While the need for more schools in Airdrie exists now, it takes 3-5 years to build a new school.
 Modular classrooms help relieve interim space pressures within existing schools and significant provincial funding was allocated towards this type of support for schools.
 Information about modular classrooms at Rocky View Schools can be found here.